A relaxation of an integer polytope.

 Homework

-Related Textbooks
+Related Textbooks and Materials

 Related Courses